-Note (4) of Table 2.1 of the Code states that the TCR is the ratio of rock recovered (whether solid intact with no full diameter, or non-intact) to the length of core run not greater than 1.5m.
-The founding stratum should be proved to a depth of at least 5m into the specified category of rock because a rock layer of thickness less than 5m is traditionally treated as corestone.
-However, in the case of piles with a rock socket, the requirements on pre-drilling should be followed as stipulated in para.
+Note (5) of Table 2.1 requires that the founding stratum should be proved to a depth of at least 5m into the specified category of rock because a rock layer of thickness less than 5m is traditionally treated as corestone.
+However, in the case of piles with a rock socket, the requirements on predrilling should be followed as stipulated in para.
 10 of PNAP APP-18.
 In such cases, the drilling should be sunk into the rock mass for at least 5m below the rock head of the specified grade or the designed length of the rock socket of the nearest pile, whichever is the deeper.